lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 ## UI::Vertical

 We mostly focused on the horizontal component today, but vertical is nearly a copy-paste.
-The only logic that is different is :
+Differences include:
-- in `#reposition_renderable!`, where instead of repositioning children left-to-right, we want to reposition them top-to-bottom
+- in `#reposition_renderable!`, instead of repositioning children left-to-right, it will reposition them top-to-bottom
-- in `#width` and `#height` calculation, which are logically reversed
+- `#width` and `#height` calculation, which are logically reversed (compared to vertical)
 - it will have a `UI::VerticalSpacer` component, which should fill in height instead of width

-Since it is mostly trivial, I'll implement it off-screen.
-Once we have it, we can now do this:
+Since it is quite trivial, I'll implement it off-screen.

+Once we have it, we can now do this as a bonus:

 ```crystal
 # src/the_empire/mode/move_mode.cr, class TheEmpire::Mode::MoveMode